RWS/studio-api-docs/apiconcepts/filetypesupport/implement_the_ui_controller_class_native.md

 using Sdl.FileTypeSupport.Framework.Core.Settings;

-namespace Sdl.Sdk.FileTypeSupport.Samples.XMLChecker
+namespace Sdk.FileTypeSupport.Samples.XMLChecker
 {
     /// <summary>
     /// This class controls the plug-in user interface.
 It controls what happens, for example,
     /// when the user clicks the button in the user interface for resetting the control elements
     /// to their default values.
 This class is referenced in the file type definition.
 Without
-    /// this reference in the SDLFILETPYE file, the plug-in user interface would not be available
+    /// this reference in the FILETPYE file, the plug-in user interface would not be available
     /// to the end user.
     /// </summary>
     #region "ClassDeclaration"